MohamedZainAlabdeen/CRUDS/README.md

 ## Usage

+- Open the application in your browser (open `index.html`).
+- Fill in the product form fields: title, price, taxes, ads, discount, category, and quantity.
-- Fill the form to add new items.
+- Click the **Create** button to add a new product.
+- The created products will appear in the dynamic table below the form.
-- Use edit and delete buttons to modify or remove items.
+- Use the **Edit** button to update product information.
+- Use the **Delete** button to remove individual products, or **Delete All** to clear the entire list.
-- Use the search bar to filter items.
+- Search for products instantly by typing in the search bar (search by title or category).
+- All data is saved automatically using your browser’s localStorage.

 ## Technologies Used